Associate of Applied Science

 - Average work schedule can easily surpass 40 hours a week plus working weekends and on call

-- According to the Bureau of Labor Statistics, the median radiologic technologist salary in 2018 for northern New Jersey was from $65,000 to $72,650 for an entry level diagnostic radiographer.
+- According to the Bureau of Labor Statistics, the annual mean wage for Radiologic Technologists in New Jersey was $71,450 in 2020

 - Transfer agreement with Saint Elizabeth College in Madison, NJ